 Make sure to check the course schedule before topdressing.
 Topdressing the morning of a big tournament, or the day your boss is coming out to play is probably not a good idea.
 Although topdressing will improve play-ability and smooth out greens, this result doesn’t occur the same day of the topdressing.
 Like they say, Rome wasn’t built in a day.
 Plan out your topdressing for a prime time for results.

 6. Create a Window

 Create enough time to properly topdress the turf.
-If you don’t create a big enough window for yourself, the maintenance may not get completed in time or properly.
+If you don’t create a big enough window for yourself, the maintenance may not get completed in time or in a proper way.
 Communicate with the pro shop why you need to topdress and the window that needs to be created to get the job done.
-The pro shop has more revenue based thinking.
-Although as superintendents, we are concerned about the condition of the course.
-Convey a bigger picture; topdressing greens is a practice that, in the long run, will improve the golf course and create long-term revenue.
+Where the pro shop follows revenue based timing, as superintendents, we are concerned about the condition of the course.
+Convey a bigger picture: topdressing greens is a practice that, in the long run, will improve the golf course and create long-term revenue.

 7. Check out Your Neighbors

-A good practice for any superintendent is to get out and see what your peers down the street are doing in the area of topdressing.
+A good practice for any superintendent is to see what your peers are doing in the area of topdressing.
 Making connections within your field and industry will allow you to become more proficient in all of your operations.
 Keep and eye open for new techniques that can increase the quality of your course.

-No one knows or understands the troubles and situations you face, more than other superintendents.
-Even just playing a round of golf on a neighboring course right after it’s aerified can be enlightening.
+No one knows or understands the troubles and situations you face like other superintendents.
+Even just playing a round of golf on a neighboring course right after it has been aerified can be enlightening.

 9. Match Your Growth

 A goal with a frequent light topdressing program is to keep the thatch layer from building up.
 By adjusting the amount of sand you are applying to the specific growth of the turf throughout the year, you will be more successful in keeping the thatch to manageable level.